brainstormforce/header-footer-elementor/readme.txt

 = STEPS TO USE THE PLUGIN =

-Step 1 - Visit Appearance > Header Footer Builder and click on the ‘Add New’.
+Step 1 - Visit Appearance > Elementor - Header Footer & Blocks Template and click on the ‘Add New’.

 Step 2 - Select ‘Type of Template’ (header/footer/block).
 Set its display location and user roles.